 - Financial Reporting and Analysis: create standard or customized reports from real-time data for business planning and audit reviews.

 Within the accounting and financial module in SAP Business One, users will be able to access a wide range of applications including:

-- Internal reconciliation is a mechanism that runs in the background of SAP Business One and is automatically performed for documents.
+- Account Reconciliation/ Internal Reconciliation: a mechanism that runs in the background of SAP Business One and is automatically performed for documents.
 When a payment is applied or a document is removed from an invoice and a posting is made to the general ledger, an internal reconciliation normally takes place.
 Users can, however, choose to conduct internal reconciliation manually as well.

 So, what are the business benefits of SAP Business One?

 With the implementation of the accounting and financial module, businesses can expect the following business benefits:

 - Streamlined Financial Operations: automate, integrate, and manage all the financial processes in the company with a single solution, eliminating duplicate entries and errors.

 - Faster Closing Process: close books faster with automated processes and the ability to access accurate and timely financial information.

 - Improved Decision-making: get a unified financial view of the business by integrating accounting data with sales, purchasing, inventory and operational information.